Skip to Content

 Pakistan Virtual Assets Regulatory Framework 2026

-Comprehensive guide to the NOC application process, Regulatory Sandbox Guidelines 2026, licensing requirements, and compliance obligations for Virtual Asset Service Providers operating in Pakistan under the Virtual Assets Ordinance, 2025.
+Comprehensive guide to the NOC application process, the Regulatory Sandbox Guidelines 2026, the ten VASP license categories and Schedule I capital requirements, and the compliance obligations for Virtual Asset Service Providers operating in Pakistan under the Virtual Assets Act 2026 (originally the Virtual Assets Ordinance, 2025).

 Sandbox Live